 All of that begins with you.

 In general, most of us expect people to keep their word and do what they say they’re going to do.
-The fact is that just like in life, people in this business are going to let you down too.
+What you’ll learn in voiceover is not unlike what you’ll learn in life.
+The simple fact is that just like in life, people in this business are going to let you down too.
 They don’t always do it intentionally, they may mean the promises that they make, but then they get busy and forget, or plans change.
 Perhaps they end up giving the gig to somebody else after they promised it to you.
 Or they don’t make time to help you when they said they would.

-If you make a declaration that you’re going to study voice over, keep that promise to yourself.
-If you signed up for classes with me and you haven’t watched all of them, get in there!.
+If you make a declaration that you’re going to learn voiceover, keep that promise to yourself, and if you signed up for classes with me and you haven’t watched all of them, get in there!.
 Watch the class archives and do the exercises and read the newsletters.

 When you do this work, when you choose to do this work, you’re going to get all kinds of opinions from all kinds of people.
 People you know and love, or not, casual acquaintances and sometimes complete strangers.
 They’re all going to be offering their opinions.
 Even if it is personal, which many times its not, you don’t have to accept that as your truth and act on it or react to it.
 You get to choose.

 The essence of Responsibility is having the Ability to Respond.
 You get to decide what you’ll do with all input that comes your way.
 That includes everything you read in these blogs or hear in classes with me!

 I urge you guys to take responsibility for your life and for your actions.
 Start with you.
 When you decide to learn voiceover, you also learn about your life.
 Take responsibility for your reactions and just know that you have a lot more control over that than you think, and for your art.
 Remember to take the time to squeeze every bit of juice out of this journey that you can, because it really is about the journey.

 And lastly, remember those Four Agreements: Be impeccable with your word, Don’t take anything personally, Don’t make assumptions, And always do your best.